Skip to Main Content

 Request for Non-Graduate Faculty to Teach Graduate Courses

-If the proposed faculty member does not have the usual terminal degree required to teach the course, please append a copy of the Faculty Credential Exception Request, which lists the exceptional credentials or experiences that the candidate possesses and that would qualify her/him for appointment to teach the course.
+If the proposed faculty member does not have the usual terminal degree required to teach the course, please complete the Faculty Credential Exception Request, which lists the exceptional credentials or experiences that the candidate possesses and that would qualify them to teach the course.
 Please note that a request to approve non-graduate faculty without a terminal degree cannot be considered before review and approval is granted by Academic Affairs.
+The Faculty Credential Exception Request form can be found under the Instructional Faculty Credentialing Process tab on the Academic Affairs Faculty Administration & Personnel Resources website

 Form Submission